pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 SID is similar to Atari POKEY and Red & White APU, which also provide 4-bit precision amplitude control, but it provides finer pitch control than other chips of the same period.
 SID uses 16 bits to control pitch, which gives it a pitch of 65536 levels.

 The SID chip offers 3 channels, it does not have as many channels as the Red & White APU, but offers additional flexibility. all three channels of the SID chip can be flexibly switched between the 4 functions of sawtooth wave, triangle wave, pulse and noise, which provides SID music creators with a higher degree of freedom and allows for an unprecedented variety of genres on the Commodore 64.
-Authors of both games and demo programs have created a large number of musical compositions for the SID chip.
+Authors of both games and demos have created a large number of musical compositions for the SID chip.
 In the High Voltage SID Collection, over 55,000 SID music compositions are collected

 ### General Instrument AY-3-8910